farmera/sare_grant/study_results_balloons.md

 #### Introduction

-When our project was initiated the plan was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
+When our project began the plan was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
 Farmers are generally practical with regard to the kinds of tools they are willing to try.
-Most are eager to learn a new method if it helps them solve a long-standing problem more efficiently.
+Most are eager to learn a new method if it helps solve a long-standing problem more efficiently.

 As an example, crop scouting has existed as long as farming has and its methods